-The future of the farm looks promising as evidenced by the good flowering exhibited on the trees for 2022/23 production season.
-The company is on course towards achieving its early crop harvest of 200 tons and a late crop harvest of 150 Tons.
-Although the weather forecasts indicate depressed rainfall patterns, Eaagads farm management continues to put in place measures to ensure attainment of the crop projections.
+The future of the farm looks promising as evidenced by the good flowering exhibited on the trees for 2023/24 production season.
+The company is on course towards achieving its early crop harvest of 200 tons and a late crop harvest of 150 tons.
+Although the weather forecasts indicate near average rainfall patterns, Eaagads farm management continues to put in place measures to ensure attainment of the crop projections.
 International coffee market prices have also greatly improved due to increased demand.
-According to ICO, production for 2022-23 coffee season is expected to be lower than the demand mainly due to an anticipated low production in the South America coffee buffer zones.
+According to International Coffee Organisation, Production for 2023-24 coffee season is expected to be lower than the demand mainly due to an anticipated low production in the South America coffee buffer zones.
 Looking ahead, the prices are likely to remain attractive as the world looks at depressed production.
 Eaagads coffee continues to attract a premium in the market due to its superior coffee quality.
-The farm continues to be managed by Coffee Management Services Ltd.
+The farm continues to be managed by Coffee Management Services Limited.